Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

-In the above equation, \textit{e} is the charge of the electron, $\vec{r_{i}}$ is the position vector of $i^{th}$ the electron from the origin, $Z_{A}$ is the atomic number and $\vec{r}_A$ is the position vector of $A^{th}$ nucleous.
-Now eq (\ref{eq:37}) can be re-written as
+In the above equation, \textit{e} is the charge of the electron, $\vec{r_{i}}$ is the position vector of $i^{th}$ electron from the origin, $Z_{A}$ is the atomic number and $\vec{r}_A$ is the position vector of $A^{th}$ nucleus.
+Now using Eq.(\ref{eq:43}) in Eq.(\ref{eq:42}) one can get the expectation value for the PDM, as

-The electronic contribution to $\boldsymbol{\mu}$ in Eq. (\ref{eq:41}) depends on the choice of correlation method and basis set, whereas the nuclear part is independent of both the correlation method and the basis set; it remains constant for a particular molecule with a certain charge and at a specific bond length.
+The electronic contribution to $\mu_{d}$ in Eq.(\ref{eq:44}) depends on the choice of correlation method and basis set, whereas the nuclear part is independent of both the correlation method and the basis set; it remains constant for a particular molecule with a certain charge and at a specific geometry.